-You only need 7 ingredients for this easy cheesecake recipe and it is so simple to make with no cooking required.
+You only need seven ingredients for this easy cheesecake recipe and it’s so simple to make with no cooking required.
 These get the tick of approval from my fussy family, they don’t even realise it’s vegan!

 - 1 cup packed pitted dates (if your dates are dried and not sticky, soak in warm water for at least 30 minutes)

 - 1 cup raw walnuts or sunflower seeds